 Gordon Mehler concentrates his practice in the areas of white-collar criminal defense and civil litigation.
 He has over 30 years of experience as a lawyer.
-This includes more than a dozen years as a federal prosecutor and more than a dozen years in private practice, as well as expertise accumulated as a Justice Department official in Washington, as an adjunct professor at Fordham University School of Law, and as lead author of a widely-used practitioner’s treatise on federal criminal procedure.
-Mr. Mehler opened his law practice in 2000 after completing service as a Deputy Assistant Attorney General in the Clinton Administration.
+This includes more than a dozen years as a federal prosecutor and more than 15 years in private practice, as well as expertise accumulated as a Justice Department official in Washington, as an adjunct professor of law, and as lead author of a widely-used practitioner’s treatise on federal criminal procedure now in its 17th edition.

-After receiving his law degree from New York University, Mr. Mehler was a law clerk to the Honorable Robert H. McWilliams of the United States Court of Appeals for the Tenth Circuit.
+After receiving his law degree from New York University, Mr. Mehler was a law clerk to Judge Robert H. McWilliams of the United States Court of Appeals for the Tenth Circuit.
 He also worked as a litigation associate at Skadden, Arps, Slate, Meagher and Flom.
 Mr. Mehler was born and raised in Denver and graduated from the University of Colorado at Boulder with a degree in journalism.
-His articles and op-ed essays on a variety of topics have appeared in a diverse range of periodicals that include The New York Times, The American Lawyer, The Annals of Internal Medicine and many others.
+His articles and op-ed essays on a variety of topics have appeared in a diverse range of periodicals that include The New York Times, Newsweek, The American Lawyer, The Annals of Internal Medicine and many others.

 Deputy Assistant Attorney General,

-Federal Prosecutor, U.S. Attorney’s Office, Eastern District of New York; 1984-1998
+Chief, Special Prosecutions (Public Integrity), U.S. Attorney’s Office, Eastern District of N.Y.

-Articles in more than two dozen periodicals
+Articles published in more than two dozen periodicals

-The Honorable Robert H. McWilliams
+Judge Robert H. McWilliams

 747 Third Avenue, 32nd Floor